top of page

 TO VIEW THE 5 DIFFERENT TREATMENT TYPES INCLUDED IN THE ABOVE PLAN CLICK HERE

-Since SIFCo began its mission to make our community safer by investing in Wildland-Urban Interface management, a total of over 4.5 million dollars have been invested and close to 935 hectares of land have been treated in the Slocan Valley.
+Since SIFCo began its mission to make our community safer by investing in Wildland-Urban Interface management, a total of almost 6 million dollars has been invested and over 3000 acres of land have been treated in the Slocan Valley.
 We hope to expand and carry on this work in the years to come.

 In 2021 SIFCo worked with the three Villages and FESBC again to continue implementing our Slocan Valley Strategic Landscape Level WIldfire Protection Plan, the first of it's kind in BC.